mojaloop/participants-bc/packages/client-lib/README.md

 - **getParticipantAccountsById**: get the account list of participant by its Id (this is the only call that includes balances - fetched from the Accounts and Balances Services by the Participants Service).

-**NOTE**: requests require an access token and access will be controlled by the server
+**NOTE**: This client requires an instance of a IAuthenticatedHttpRequester with adequate credentials from the Authentication BC

 ## Install